Ian Sloan (mathematician): Career

 His early work was in theoretical nuclear physics, but he moved to applied mathematics, especially numerical analysis.
-Sloan has published more than 200 papers covering areas such as the numerical solution of integral equations, numerical integration and interpolation, boundary integral equations, approximation theory, multiple integration, continuous complexity theory and other parts of numerical analysis and approximation theory.
+Sloan has published more than 280 papers covering areas such as the numerical solution of integral equations, numerical integration and interpolation, boundary integral equations, approximation theory, multiple integration, continuous complexity theory and other parts of numerical analysis and approximation theory.
 He has made important contributions to the theory of numerical integration in many dimensions, in recent years concentrating on quasi-Monte Carlo methods.
+The Bencze-Redish-Sloan equation and the Sloan iteration for integral equations are named after him.